dishantvyas15/LanguageTranslator_using_IBM-Watson/README.md

 To run the script without any glitches, consider the requirements.txt file (at https://github.com/dishantvyas15/LanguageTranslator_using_IBM-Watson/blob/master/requirements.txt) and make sure you have all the required libraries installed on your (virtual) environment.

-Used Packages: ibm_watson wget, pandas, numpy
+Used Packages: ibm_watson wget, pandas